hindu-comm/mail_stream_advaita-l/2017/06/Vaadiraaja_Teerthas_/183__Praveen_R._Bhat.md

 > his best effort in his life.
 >

-​I'm surprised that he is proud of using such junk words as you quote ahead and that it is his best effort in life! :)
+I'm surprised that he is proud of using such junk words as you quote ahead and that it is his best effort in life! :)